Buying a Piano? Selling A Piano? Renting

 |||||||||||||||

 In most instances, the so-called "sale price" you're being offered isn't indicative of the "savings" you're being led to believe exists.
 Not all products in the piano industry even HAVE an MSRP (Manufacturer's Suggested Retail Price).
 If the manufacturer doesn't publish an MSRP, then they're leaving it up to the dealer to assign one.
 Convenient for the dealer (who will undoubtedly be veeeery generous) -- bad for you since it blurs the issue of value!
 Fortunately, there's a book in the piano industry called the Ancott book.
 It's not a consumer publication, but it's a book/service to which dealers can subscribe which takes ALL piano manufacturers and uses the same formula to establish a "retail" price for every model and every finish.
 It comes out every year, so the information stays pretty current.
 It places ALL brands on the same level playing field because the Ancott retails are established using the same formula for every piano in the industry.
 In fact, it's a better way to compare values of various brands to each other than using MSRPs, since piano manufacturers use varying formulas to assign their own retail prices.
 Another use for the Ancott book is to assign a fair retail price (the "Ancott" retail) to pianos which don't have an MSRP from the manufacturer.
 The presence of this book curbs the ability for a retailer to get away with claiming a preposterous, self-imposed "retail" in order to project a hugely discounted "sale" price.
 So when you see a "list"..."retail"..."was"..."MSRP"..."reg" price from which a sale price is being offered, it doesn't mean that anyone on Earth ever actually PAID that original price.
 Countless industries, especially those featuring consumer products have retail pricing guidelines that are respected by its dealers.
 The piano industry does too, but the dealers who choose to impose their own inflated retails for deceptive financial gain should be avoided at all costs.
 Personally, our company and store, (Cordogan's Pianoland have always made a practice of using manufacturer suggested list prices (MSRP's) on all new products whenever they are available.
 We use the Ancott book's prices for acoustic pianos which do NOT have an MSRP.
 Dealers should not legally have carte blanche to claim whatever "retails" they want with no repercussions of any kind.
-In
+In fact, in

-fact, in 2003, Cordogan's, along with four other piano retailers, helped
+2003, Cordogan's, along with four other piano retailers, helped

-consumers, like you, avoid such fraud by bringing a lawsuit against
+consumers, like you, avoid such fraud by bringing a lawsuit against a

-prices in their advertisements and for committing eleven other deceptive
+in their advertisements and for committing eleven other deceptive

 advertising practices.
-A DuPage County judge issued an injunction against
+A DuPage County judge issued an injunction

-Biasco Piano Company has never delivered.
-This court ruling has had
+related equipment which Biasco Piano Company has never delivered.
+This

-a very positive and far reaching impact on the business practices of
+court ruling has had a very positive and far reaching impact on the

-piano dealers across the country.
-We are very proud to have been part
+business practices of piano dealers across the country.
+We are very

-of "The Chicago Five" (a term dubbed by a
+proud to have been part of "The Chicago Five" (a term

 |